 Once the DFU restore is finished, you will be able to reload your personal information from your iTunes or iCloud backup, and most importantly you’ll get the Home button problem fixed for good.

 Escalate the problem to your iPhone carrier or Apple Support if none of these methods is able to fix the problem on your iPhone SE Home button.
-Unless your iPhone is still under warranty, you may consider setting up a repair appointment or go for an upgrade to iPhone 8, iPhone 8 Plus or iphone x as you would prefer.
+Unless your iPhone is still under warranty, you may consider setting up a repair appointment or go for an upgrade to a newer iPhone.